When the Caregiving Dynamic is Complicated

-Gillian always felt she was Mom's least-favorite child.
-Yet when Mom suffered a stroke, Gillian was the only one of the siblings living in the area, so the lion's share of caregiving fell on her.
+Gillian always felt she was her Mom's least-favorite child.
+Yet when her mother suffered a stroke, Gillian was the only one of the siblings living in the area, so the lion's share of caregiving fell on her.
 Even now, Mom is short-tempered and critical of Gillian's care.
 Gillian sees her caregiving friends with their beloved, grateful relatives, but she doesn't feel that way.
 She feels guilty for feeling trapped—but what can she do?

 Experts tell us that caregivers often put their own health in jeopardy due to the stress of the tasks they've taken on.
 This stress can be physical, financial—and in many cases, emotional.
 Juggling care tasks and worrying about their parent's well-being would stress any caregiver.
 And when the elderly parent and adult child have a history of a difficult relationship, the stress is magnified all the more.

 We can't choose our parents, the old saying goes.
 We aren't all blessed with a parent-child relationship that was as warm and nurturing as we craved.
 Maybe Dad was hypercritical and judgmental.
 Maybe Mom made her disappointment known about your life choices and the things you considered central to your identity.
 Maybe you felt like the black sheep of the family.
 Sometimes a parent is mentally ill, dealing with substance abuse or is genuinely abusive.
 At the other end of the spectrum, maybe your personalities just didn't mesh—perhaps as evidenced by a sibling who recalls things in a much rosier light!